-The Center for the Study of Narrative (CSN) was founded in January 2014 by Dr. Don Redmond with the generous support of the Georgia Compassion Project and the faculty and administration of Penfield College and Mercer University.
-Our first narrative interview took place on January 9, 2014 at King’s Bridge retirement community in Atlanta.
+The Center for the Study of Narrative (CSN) of Mercer University was founded in January 2014 by Dr. Don Redmond and the generous support of the Georgia Compassion Project, counseling and other Penfield faculty, Dean Pricilla Danheiser, Provost Scott Davis, President William Underwood, and the Mercer Board of Trustees.

-Meet our 2016-2017 Student Fellows and Narrative Interviewers
+Meet our 2018-2019 Student Fellows and Narrative Interviewers

 Toni F. Monroe

 Toni Monroe BS, IC&RC, LCDC II, NCAC II, has worked with families and individuals struggling with addiction for the last 25 years.
 For the last eight years, she has worked with a gender specific program focused on gay men, bisexuals and transgender individuals as senior counselor.
 While there she helped develop the outpatient program and taught other professionals how to empower LGBT individuals to meet the challenge of addiction.
 She is pursuing a Ph.D. in Counselor Education and Supervision at Mercer University and has served as a Digital Storytelling specialist and narrative interviewer with CSN since beginning her Master’s Program in 2015.

 Jonathan D. Brown